 For a while, though, computers and construction didn’t mesh.
 Construction softwares were clunky and cumbersome and didn’t sync with each other, so they added time (and stress) to your process.

-Then Building Information Modeling (BIM) picked up in popularity and has been a boon to construction, despite its limitations—not least of which that BIM models can’t be automatically updated to reflect what is actually being built after a job gets going.
+Then Building Information Modeling (BIM) picked up in popularity and has been a boon to construction, despite its limitations—one of which is that BIM models can’t be automatically updated to reflect what is actually being built after a job gets going.

 Still, we’re entering an era when 3D designs in the form of CAD and BIM are commonplace, and virtual reality—along with its close cousins, mixed reality and augmented reality—is on the verge of fusing technology and construction in some fundamental new ways that could change the way we measure, design, collaborate and even build.

 What are VR/AR/MR?

 For those who’ve had their head in the sand about virtual reality and construction, waiting for a major shift, here’s a little groundwork.